ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We proposed \method, an algorithm synthesis framework that leverages LLM-generated oracles as verifiers to synthesize algorithmic programs. \method~consists of a coder and a verifier.
 The coder generates code solutions to the problem and requests verification from the verifier to iteratively refine its idea and its code.
 The verifier employs LLM-generated oracles to generate test cases for verification. \method~can employ different types of search strategies with different underlying code generation models.
-We introduced a method to synthesize the reference oracle with LLMs based on the similarity of the general exhaustive search method for algorithmic problems.
+We introduced a method to synthesize the reference oracle with LLMs based on the \upd{ease to generate brute-force solutions} for algorithmic problems.

 We extensively evaluated \method's performance on two different datasets with three baselines. \method~outperformed various baselines with different search strategies by a large margin.
 We also did a detailed analysis of the reference oracles generated on their semantic correctness, and their verdict agreement with the system judge.
 The oracles in \method~have a high accuracy and make highly consistent verification results with the system judge.
 The high quality of the oracles supports the performance of \method.